Frequently Asked Questions

 The ages listed are strongly recommended guidelines based on our past experience, not hard and fast rules.
 The area director has the final decision in this.
 If it is determined your Scouts BSA does not have the maturity or physical size required to have an enjoyable experience, they can be removed from the class and offered an alternate class.

-Do participants need CPR Certification before arriving to camp to do BSA Lifeguard?
+Do participants need CPR Certification before arriving at camp to do BSA Lifeguard?

 Can participants in the Lifeguard course go on a river rafting trip?